transloadit/uppy/website/src/docs/robodog-dashboard.md

 ### `restrictions.minFileSize`

-Minimun file size in bytes for each individual file.
+Minimum file size in bytes for each individual file.

 ### `restrictions.maxNumberOfFiles`